petr7555/ai-document-search-frontend/README.md

 MSW is in use even when running the E2E tests.
 This is useful because we can reuse the same mocks during development and testing.
 The limitation is that the `cy.intercept` does not work properly, and it is not possible, for example, to intercept a `GET` request to `/conversation` and wait for it to complete.

+### Linting

+The frontend uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) for linting and formatting.
+The configuration is located in the [`.eslintrc.json`](.eslintrc.json) and [`.prettierrc`](.prettierrc) files.
+Files and directories to be ignored by Prettier are listed in the [`.prettierignore`](.prettierignore) file.

 ### CI/CD

 On every push, GitHub Actions run linting, unit tests, and E2E tests (see [`.github/workflows/lint-and-test.yml`](.github/workflows/lint-and-test.yml)).

-On every push to the `master` branch, GitHub Actions deploy the frontend to Azure Static Web Apps.
+On every push to the `master` branch, GitHub Actions deploy the frontend as an Azure Static Web App.
-On every pull request, GitHub Actions deploy the frontend to a temporary URL to Azure Static Web Apps.
+On every pull request, GitHub Actions deploy the frontend to a temporary URL as an Azure Static Web App.
 The temporary URL is displayed as a pull request comment.
 See [`.github/workflows/azure-static-web-apps-polite-meadow-040edd103.yml`](.github/workflows/azure-static-web-apps-polite-meadow-040edd103.yml).